 - Safari is the default browser on Macs.
 It supports WebGL starting from OS X Yosemite released in 2014.
 If you have an older operating system, consider upgrading it or installing Chrome or Firefox.

 - Safari iOS is pre-installed on iPhones and iPads.
 It became 3D-friendly once iOS 8 was released in 2014.
-Some features are still lacking, however (such as fullscreen), but you have no much choice anyway.
+Some features are still lacking, however (such as WebGL 2.0), not that you have much choice anyway.
 Keep your iOS updated!

-- Microsoft Edge is a new browser which only comes with MS Windows 10+.
+- Microsoft Edge is a new browser that only comes with MS Windows 10+.
 The latest versions of Edge work just fine.

 - Internet Explorer is now considered a legacy program that nevertheless is still present in some places.
 Only version 11 offers some experimental WebGL support, which is rather limited and error-prone.
 We strongly recommend not using IE for running 3D apps.